Chonthichar/InstagramWebscraperApp/README.md

 ### 5. Starting the Application:
-The application is initialized and run through the main entry point: if __name__ == "__main__":
+The application is initialized and run through the main entry point:
-    InstagramScraperApp().run()
+`if __name__ == "__main__":
+    InstagramScraperApp().run()`

 ### Important Notes:
 1. Instagram endpoint query: Initially, we used the endpoint `https://instagram.com/{username}/?__a=1&__d=dis` to fetch data.
 However, the JSON response from this query only allows scraping of 12 posts.
-To overcome this limitation, we switched to the Instagram API endpoint, which lets us specify up to 50 posts per page, `api_url = f'https://www.instagram.com/graphql/query/?query_hash=42323d64886122307be10013ad2dcc44&variables={{"id":"{user_id}","first":50,"after":"{end_cursor}"}}'.`
+To overcome this limitation, we switched to the Instagram API endpoint, which lets us specify up to 50 posts per page, `api_url = f'https://www.instagram.com/graphql/query/?query_hash=42323d64886122307be10013ad2dcc44&variables={{"id":"{user_id}","first":50,"after":"{end_cursor}"}}'.` We then iteratively made request to the API, continuing our scraping until we covered all available pages for our desired date range.
-.
-We then iteratively made request to the API, continuing our scraping until we covered all available pages for our desired date range.
 2. Extraction speed: The speed at which data is extracted largely depends on the internet traffic and concurrency at the given time.
 3. Data Collection: To gather comprehensive data, we utilized another Instagram query, `https://instagram.com/{username}/?__a=1&__d=dis`.
 This helps us populate the table with the following fields:
     - 'Username': which holds the username.